PREVIOUS YOUTH PROGRAMS

 Summer Film Camp

 The Summer Film Camp is a six-week summer program for youth ages 12-14.
-The program integrates video, digital media and media literacy into a project-based curriculum focused on the arts, youth journalism and physical activity.
+The program integrates video, digital media, and media literacy into a project-based curriculum focused on the arts, youth journalism, and physical activity.
 Pre-teens participate in physical activities and swimming at Harris Park.
-Field trips help participants explore Chicago neighborhoods as well as use their camera to document the adventures and conduct “man-on-the-street" interviews.
+Field trips help participants explore Chicago neighborhoods as well as use their cameras to document the adventures and conduct “man-on-the-street" interviews.